nuria-bosch/nuria-bosch.github.io/_pages/teaching_and_service.md

 <h4 style="margin-top: 3.3rem; margin-bottom: 2rem; font-weight: bold;">Workshops and panels</h4>

+- Jan and Jun 2026. **Lead instructor** of _Building your own academic website workshop at Department of Theoretical and Applied Linguistics_ (Cambridge).
 - Aug 2023. **Speaker** at _JoULAB panel_ on undergraduate publishing and reviewing at the the 2023 LAGB Summer School
 - Mar 2023. **Lead organiser** for _Careers for Linguists Panel_, with St John’s Linguistics Society and Cambridge Linguistic Society
 - Feb 2022. **Lead organiser and teacher** for _LaTeX for Linguists Workshop_, with St John's Linguistics Society and CamTeX Society